MichaelDacanay/Complete.It/README.md

 <p align="center">
  <img src="images/CompleteItNote.JPG" width="800">
  <br>
- <em>Sign Up Screen</em>
+ <em>In your workspace, you can add new lists of items and organize all of your administrative needs</em>
 </p>

 3. Now, you can manage all of your tasks and new ideas in one convenient place!
-We hope you enjoy using Complete.It :) Please reach out to us if you have any new feature ideas you would like to see!
+**We hope you enjoy using Complete.It :) Please reach out to us if you have any new feature ideas you would like to see!**

 <!-- CONTRIBUTING -->
 ## Authors